 “Choreographing Conjoinment: Side Show’s Fleshly Fixations and Disability Simulation."
 Special Issue of Studies in Musical Theatre: Dance in Musical Theatre (January 2019).
 Joanna Dee Das and Ryan Donovan, eds.
 Journal Article.
+Forthcoming.

-- "Deafness: Screening Signs in d/Deaf Cinema."
-Disability in the Modern Age.
+"Deafness: Screening Signs in d/Deaf Cinema."
+A Cultural History of Disability in the Modern Age.
 David T. Mitchell and Sharon L. Snyder, eds.
 New York: Bloomsbury Press, 2019.
 Book Chapter.
+Forthcoming.

-- “Spider-man’s Designer Genes: Hyper-capacity and Transhumanism in a D.I.Y.
+“Spider-man’s Designer Genes: Hyper-capacity and Transhumanism in a D.I.Y.
 World.”
 The Matter of Disability.
-David Mitchell, Susan Antebi, and Sharon Snyder, eds.
-Ann Arbor: University of Michigan Press, 2018.
+Susan Antebi, David T. Mitchell, and Sharon L. Snyder, eds.
+Ann Arbor: University of Michigan Press, 2019.
 Book Chapter.
+Forthcoming.

 Manuscripts in Preparation

 “Disability and the American Stage Musical.”
 Routledge Companion to Literature and Disability.
 Alice Hall, ed.
 London and New York: Routledge, 2019.
 Book Chapter.

 “Casting Christopher: Theatricalizing the Border of Disability in Curious Incident” Teaching Critical Performance Theory in Today’s Theatre Studio, Classroom, and Community.
 Jeanmarie Higgins, ed.
 Carbondale: Southern Illinois University Press.
 Book Chapter.

 “Theatre & Disability by Petra Kuppers.”
 Journal of Literary and Cultural Disability Studies.
 David Bolt, Ed.
 Book Review.

 Special Projects and Digital Scholarship